 “When we create something, we think, ‘Will our customers thank us for this?’
 I think it’s important for all of us to be thinking about whatever marketing we’re creating; is it really useful to our customers?
 Will they thank us for it?
 I think if you think of things through that lens, it just clarifies what you’re doing in such a simple, elegant way.”

 While creating PR-focused articles is great, they’re not as helpful as creating educational blog content that will bring visitors to your website.
 Educational blogs receive 14% more organic traffic than PR-focused blogs, so differentiate yourself by blogging about your audience’s pain points and answers their most asked questions.
-Creating content that targets those areas makes, you’re
+Creating content that targets those areas makes, you’re making your blog a great resource for your sales team.

 3. Top Performing Blog Posts are 12% Longer Than Average